Spacerat/spacerat.github.io/_posts/2016-09-27-Bad-stats-and-racism.markdown

 But of course the rate of cops being killed is going to be higher than the rate of civilians being killed - being a police officer is a dangerous job, and there are only 628,000 officers versus over 19 million black males!
 To illustrate how absurd this statistic is, we can compute the same ratio for non-black people using Heather's numbers and methods as closely as possible.

 1. The article implies that 60% of 52 officers were not killed by black assailants.
-2. The Washington Post's [police shooting database](https://www.washingtonpost.com/graphics/national/police-shootings/) indicates that 54 out of 90 unarmed black men killed by police were not black.
+2. The Washington Post's [police shooting database](https://www.washingtonpost.com/graphics/national/police-shootings/) indicates that 54 out of 90 unarmed men killed by police were not black.
 3. The population of men who aren't black was approximately 134,921,800.

 Let's plug in the numbers.